Pill Splitting Can Save Money, But Talk to Your Doctor First

 by Diane Savitsky, MS

 However, people who take some of the most commonly prescribed drugs may be able to reduce costs.
 A study in the American Journal of Managed Care explored the practice of pill splitting.
 Pill splitting saves money because the per-pill price usually does not vary significantly according to dosage.
 This is how it works: your doctor writes a prescription for a dosage level twice that of what you need.
 Then you split the pills in half and you end up with twice as many pills for the same price.
 But be wary.
 Pill splitting may not be a good choice even if it means saving money.
-The Food and Drug Administration (FDA) advises against pill splitting, unless the drug label states that it is okay.
+The US Food & Drug Administration (FDA) advises against pill splitting, unless the drug label states that it is okay.
 Some concerns over pill splitting include:

 Here are other concerns you should be aware of regarding pill splitting.

-Splitting—Not Safe for All Drugs TOP
+Splitting—Not Safe for All Drugs

-In a 2002 study in American Journal of Managed Care, researchers studied if pill splitting can reduce the cost of drugs without compromising their safety and effectiveness.
+In a study in the American Journal of Managed Care, researchers studied if pill splitting can reduce the cost of drugs without compromising their safety and effectiveness.
 They also set out to identify the drugs that are most appropriate for splitting.
 These researchers examined the pharmacy records of a managed care plan at Massachusetts General Hospital in Boston.

-Talk to Your Doctor Before You Split Pills TOP
+Talk to Your Doctor Before You Split Pills

 Do not split pills without first discussing the safety of the practice for each of your medications with your doctor.
 For some patients, pill splitting is unwise, resulting in uneven dosing and ineffective treatment.
-Patients who have the following issues may want to avoid pill splitting:
+People who have the following issues may want to avoid pill splitting:

 If you are going to split pills regularly, invest in a pill-splitting device.
 They are easy to use and allow you to split pills quite accurately.
 Your pharmacist can show you how to use it.

-Also, if you switch from one brand of medicine to another, you need to make sure that it is still safe to split the pills.
+Also, if you switch from one brand of medication to another, you need to make sure that it is still safe to split the pills.
 Make sure to check the package to make sure that the pill is FDA approved to be split.

 If you and your doctor decide that pill splitting is a good strategy for you, you may be able to save a good portion of the money you are now spending on medication.